-I’ve been programming for over thirty years; the last fifteen plus professionally.
-Over that time, I’ve come to the simple conclusion that languages and frameworks are largely irrelevant.
+I started programming in the mid 80's.
+I've been doing it professionally since 1995.
+Over that time, I've come to the simple conclusion that languages and frameworks are largely irrelevant.
 The only things that matter are practice, discipline, and the ability to learn from your mistakes.
 Combine these things with a passionate concern for the experience of your patrons, and almost anything is achievable.

 I steal time from my myriad other projects to write.
-Like most geeks, I love to go off about the “best” ways to go about things, and writing is a way of sharing what I’ve learned.
-In the past, I would write about programming.
-These days, it’s all about helping people to plan for their next adventure — especially the ones that take place astride a motorcycle.
-There’s also a children’s book in the works… it’s a mystery to me why that came about.
+Like most geeks, I love to go off about the "best" ways to go about things, and writing is a way of sharing what I've learned.
+It's exactly the same when traveling.
+Doing it isn't enough.
+I want to share the things I care about and help others to succeed in them.

 Some of the more notable online writings are: